MonoidMusician/blog/sources/comprehensive_errors.md

 Except, it is not quite so obvious.
 Is the first argument run first, or the second argument run first?
 Are they run in parallel?
 Does it matter??

 The beauty in applicatives is that there is the freedom to choose.
 In fact, it is a simple matter to swap effects around and run them in reverse order, for any applicative.
-For some applicatives (e.g. `Maybe`), this doesn't make a difference.
+For some applicatives ([e.g.]{t=} `Maybe`), this doesn't make a difference.
 But for our story here, the ability to have them run in “parallel” is crucial, and we will gradually clarify what this means.

 Back to monads now.
 Monads have a further operation called `bind :: forall a b. m a -> (a -> m b) -> m b` (written infix as `>>=`).
 This is the key that allows for sequencing effects.
 The intuition is is that the effects that need to be run to obtain the `b` are not known until the effects from the `m a` are run to obtain the `a` needed to pass to `a -> m b`.
 (This is not to suggest that there _must_ be a result `a` or _only one_ – indeed, that's part of the magic of monads: they can handle errors and nondeterminacy gracefully, meaning zero or multiple results respectively.)